Uterine fibroids are the most common benign tumor in women of reproductive age.

 Do all fibroids affect fertility?

-The size and location of fibroids are important in determining their risk of causing infertility.
+The size and location of uterine fibroids are important in determining their effect on fertility.
 Fibroids can be located within the uterine muscle (intramural fibroids), inside the uterine cavity (submucosal fibroids), or on the outside of the uterus (subserosal fibroids).

 How are fibroids removed?

 There are many treatment options for fibroids, including medications or other minimally invasive procedures.
-Uterine artery embolization is a procedure performed by a specially trained radiologist.
-During this procedure, performed typically in a radiology suite, small coils are placed through a large blood vessel in a woman’s groin and guided into the blood vessels that feed the fibroid.
-The coils diminish blood flow to the fibroid, causing it to shrink.
-Fibroids can also occasionally be treated using high frequency sound waves directed into the fibroids using a special instrument during laparoscopy.
-As these procedures are relatively new, there are very limited data evaluating the effect of these treatments on future pregnancy.
-Therefore, most reproductive endocrinologists tend to only recommend well accepted surgical treatments.
+Uterine artery embolization is a procedure performed by specially trained radiologists.
+During this procedure, small coils are placed through a large blood vessel in the groin and guided into the blood vessels that feed the fibroid(s).
+The coils are placed within these vessels to reduce blood flow to the fibroid, causing it to shrink.

 If you have any questions, please contact our San Antonio fertility center.